xorbitsai/xorbits/doc/source/deployment/cluster.rst

 Starting Supervisor
 -------------------

-Among the machines, pick at least one as supervisor which integrated web service as well, starting supervisor via command:
+Among the machines, pick at least one as the supervisor which ships with a web service as well, starting supervisor via command:

 .. code-block:: bash